Cluster size determines internal structure of transcription factories in human cells: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+M.S.
+G.N. and G.F. contributed equally to this work.
 The work has been performed within the HPC-EUROPA3 Project (INFRAIA-2016-1-730897), with the support of the EC Research Innovation Action under the H2020 Programme.
 We acknowledge funding from MIUR Project No. PRIN 2020/PFCXPE, and from the Wellcome Trust (223097/Z/21/Z).
+G.F. acknowledges support from the Leverhulme Trust (Early Career Fellowship ECF- 2024-221).